Undergraduate Course: Food Laws and Regulations (FSC 421, online)

 Non-MSU students, and food industry professionals, may enroll for this course through MSU's Lifelong Education portal.

-This course will be offered next in the summer semester of 2019 (online only).
+This course is offered online in the summer semester.

 Visiting students: Ask your advisor about the possibility of transferring academic credit back to your home institution.